Saf1u/bareNES/README.md

 brew install sdl2
 brew install go
 ```
+#### Option A:
 clone the repo and cd into directory and build:
 ```bash
 git clone https://github.com/Saf1u/bareNES
 cd bareNES
 go build .
 ```
-Only 2 roms are currently supported, nestest.rom (a compnent test for cpu) and cyo (a homebrew game more details below on it)
+Only 2 roms are currently supported, nestest.rom (a component test for cpu) and cyo (a homebrew game more details below on it)
 ```bash
 ./emulator roms/nestest.nes
 ./emulator roms/cyo.nes
 ```
+#### Option B:

-or simply download the 2 rom files in your the roms directory localy, ensure you installed sdl and go then run
+Simply download the 2 rom files, ensure you have installed sdl and go, then run
 ``` bash
 go get -u github.com/Saf1u/bareNES
 ```
-which will install the binary in your gopath ~/go/bin directory as BareNes you can then:
+which will install the binary in your gopath ~/go/bin directory as BareNes.
+You can then:
 ```bash
 bareNES [downloaded-rom-file]
 ```